 Now for some logistics.
 What are tips on saving money while sightseeing around Philadelphia?
 (If you’re planning travel, using these affiliate links to search provides a small commission upon purchase, at no cost to you!)

-- The BigBus Tour of Philadelphia gives a convenient overview of the city.
+- The BigBus Tour of Philadelphia gives a convenient overview of the city with a bus you can hop on and off of.

 Where is there to stay near Fishtown, Philly?